couchdeveloper/RXPromise/README.md

 # RXPromise

-An Objective-C Class which implements the Promises/A+ specification.

-For install instructions, please refere to: [INSTALL](INSTALL.md)

-> **Important:**  There are *BREAKING CHANGES* in Version 0.9 beta.
-Please read the [CHANGES](CHANGES.md) file.
+A thread safe implementation of the Promises/A+ specification in Objective-C with extensions.

 ### Credits

-This implementation strives to be as close as possible to the [Promises/A+](https://github.com/promises-aplus/promises-spec) specification which has brought to us from the Javascript community.
+RXPromise has been inspired by the  [Promises/A+](https://github.com/promises-aplus/promises-spec) specification which defines an open standard for robust and interoperable implementations of promises in JavaScript.

 Thus, much of the credits go to their work and to those smart people they based their work on!

+### How to Install
+For install instructions, please refer to: [INSTALL](INSTALL.md)

 ## Contents